The Boy (2016 film): Plot

-Remembering that the Heelshires said Brahms was shy, she realizes that the doll only moves when she isn't in the room with him; she demonstrates this to Malcolm, who becomes worried.
-He informs Greta that a girl Brahms was friends with was found in the forest with her skull crushed.
-Before the police could question Brahms, the Heelshires' house was burnt down with him in it.
-Malcolm warns her not to stay, but Greta, having previously suffered a miscarriage after being beaten by Cole, feels obligated to care for Brahms.
-Elsewhere, the Heelshires write a goodbye letter to Brahms before drowning themselves.
+She realizes that the doll only moves when she is not in the room with him.
+Malcolm informs Greta that a girl Brahms was friends with was found in the forest with her skull crushed.
+Afterwards, the Heelshires' house was burnt down with him in it.
+Malcolm warns her not to stay but Greta feels obligated to care for Brahms, believing that the child's spirit is possessing the doll.
+The Heelshires write a goodbye letter to Brahms before drowning themselves.

-One evening, Cole arrives, intending to force Greta back home.
-For Greta's safety, Malcolm stays nearby.
-Greta asks the doll for help.
-Cole wakes up and sees a message written in blood telling him to leave.
-Believing it was done by either Greta or Malcolm, he angrily smashes the doll to pieces.
-The house begins to shake and they hear noises behind the walls.
-The mirror explodes; from a hole behind it emerges the real, now-adult Brahms wearing a porcelain mask identical to the doll's face; after surviving the fire, Brahms has been living in the walls of the house and is abnormal.
-Brahms kills Cole, then turns on Malcolm and Greta.
+Cole arrives unexpectedly, demanding Greta return to America with him in the morning.
+Malcolm arrives and offers his help, but she declines it, so he leaves, but stays in his car to be nearby.
+Greta asks the doll for help and Cole wakes up and sees a message written in blood telling him to leave.
+Cole gets angry and Malcolm comes back in to investigate the commotion.
+Cole smashes the doll to pieces, which causes the house to begin to shake, and they hear noises behind the walls.
+A mirror explodes and the real, living Brahms — a full grown man, who had been hiding in the walls and wearing a doll mask — emerges from it and kills Cole.

-As they are pursued, Greta and Malcolm discover Brahms' room; a doll made from Greta's missing dress, hair, and jewelry sits in Brahms' bed, and Greta finds the goodbye letter from the Heelshires, revealing their plan of leaving Greta behind as a mate for Brahms.
-Brahms knocks out Malcolm, threatening to kill him if Greta leaves.
-Greta is able to escape the house but returns to save Malcolm.
-Arming herself with a screwdriver, she invokes the rules and forces Brahms to bed.
-He asks for a good night kiss; when he tries to kiss her, she stabs him.
+Greta and Malcolm flee into the wall cavity where the real Brahms had been hiding, and discover Brahms' room, along with a female doll dressed in Greta's stolen dress.
+Brahms knocks out Malcolm but Greta is able to escape the house, before returning to save Malcolm.
+She realizes Brahms is still childlike, and invokes the rules and forces Brahms to bed.
+He asks for a good night kiss, which Greta gives and uses it as a distraction to stab him.
 Brahms tries to choke her but she pushes the weapon in deeper and he collapses.
-Greta rescues Malcolm and they escape the house.
+Greta rescues Malcolm and they escape.

-Later, someone is seen repairing the doll on the stairs.
+In a final scene, someone is seen repairing the doll.